-Averaged SGD based on Polyak and Juditsky (1992).
+For the step sizes $\{\gamma_i: i \in \{0,\dots,I\}\}$, there can be many variations.
+For updating step sizes, we consult mainly Bottou (2012).
+Note that there is another variation of SGD often referred to as averaged SGD based on Polyak and Juditsky (1992).
 Detailed rules are introduced in section 5.3 of Bottou (2012).
-While there exist many variations for selecting the initial step size, it is common to use the ratio of the upper bounds of the norm of the argument over the norm of the gradient as a fixed learning rate or dynamic learning rate with some diminishing rules (Nemirovski et al. (2009)).
+Although there exist many variations for selecting the initial step size, it is common to use the ratio of the upper bounds of the norm of the argument over the norm of the gradient as a fixed learning rate or dynamic learning rate with some diminishing rules (Nemirov-ski et al. 2009).
 In our experiment, we use the maximum cost over the current net load.
 The argument $p(n_0)$ cannot be greater than the maximum cost, and the upper bound of the gradient is bounded by $y(n_0)$.
 We have experimented with variations of step size rules according to changes in parameters regarding the initial step size and the rate of diminishing step size.
-The reader is referred to the details in Appendix A.
+The reader is referred to the details in Appendix A in the e-companion.